nashysolutions/files/README.md

 etc

-## Why Use ~Copyable?
+## Why Use `~Copyable`?

-While the File and Directory protocols do not require ~Copyable, it is strongly recommended to suppress Copyable in conforming types.
+While the `File` and `Directory` protocols do not require `~Copyable`, it is **strongly recommended** to suppress `Copyable` in conforming types.
 This prevents unintended copies of objects that represent real-world file system entities.
 By ensuring instances are non-copyable:

-	•	Resource Integrity: Prevents duplicated instances representing the same file system object.
+- **Resource Integrity**: Prevents duplicated instances representing the same file system object.
-	•	Correct Mutations: Guarantees modifications (e.g., move or delete) apply to a single, unique instance.
+- **Correct Mutations**: Guarantees modifications (e.g., move or delete) apply to a single, unique instance.
-	•	Predictable State Management: Avoids issues where multiple instances might reference the same file, leading to inconsistencies.
+- **Predictable State Management**: Avoids issues where multiple instances might reference the same file, leading to inconsistencies.

 ## Contributing